crisperdue/prooftoys-site/content/drinking.md

 # The drinking theorem

-This theorem was popularised by
+This theorem was popularised by logician
 [Raymond Smullyan](https://wikipedia.org/wiki/Raymond_Smullyan).
 Because its truth can seem puzzling, it is also known as the ["drinker paradox"](https://wikipedia.org/wiki/Drinker_paradox).